ranking-agent/query_planner/README.md

 from the two sides, until node F is reached, which is another blocking join.
 This ends up pruning nodes D, F, and G to only include results that match the C-I constraint.

-Subsequently the E-loop is queried and joined, followed by the dangling H node.
+Subsequently the E-loop is queried and joined, providing further constraints on e.g. node G.  This is then followed by the dangling H node.